codestin/codestin.github.io/_posts/2020-05-16-Updated-Website.md

 categories: [Creativity]
 ---

-I took some time to properly set up a web developer environment with this useful [shell script](https://github.com/monfresh/laptop) for updating this website.
-I was using the Github web editor (!) which made updating CSS all but impossible except for the most patient of folks.
+I took some time to properly set up a web developer environment with this useful [shell script](https://github.com/monfresh/laptop).
+I was using the Github web editor (!) which without live preview, made it very challenging to update the CSS.
+But now I'm all set up to develop locally and git push to the server when ready!

 I'm proudest of the following:
 - Found a font I really like--you are looking at Merriweather Light (font weight of 300), inspired by [The Plain Text Project](https://plaintextproject.online/)